-Enhanced transition for invited children including those with additional needs and those who may feel anxious about the transition to a local secondary school through an additional visit accompanied by a member of staff from their primary school to meet learning mentors and have a school tour.
-School' or 'My New Class' booklets.
+Enhanced transition for invited children including those with additional needs and those who may feel anxious about the transition to a local secondary school through an additional visit accompanied by a member of staff from their primary school to meet learning mentors and have a school tour. summer holidays for example a 'My New School' or 'My New Class' booklets.